-Interestingly though, not all passengers – especially people in the Day/Nighter seats – are traveling all the way through to Perth.
+Interestingly, not all passengers are traveling all the way through to Perth.
 Joe, for example, is simply taking the train the one night from Sydney to Adelaide, as he’s doing a reconnaissance mission in preparation for a move to Sydney.
-I meet a few other people who are only using the Indian Pacific as a commuter train of sorts between Sydney and Adelaide to visit family or do business.
+I meet a few other people who are only using the Indian Pacific as a (luxury) commuter train of sorts between Sydney and Adelaide to visit family or do business.
 I’m told that new passengers will also be getting on in Adelaide for the long haul to Perth.

-In fact, there doesn’t seem to be any one theme that defines the people who are accompanying me in Red class from Sydney to Perth.
+In fact, there doesn’t seem to be any one theme that defines the people who are accompanying me on this journey.
 There’s Armand from France: a 20 year old backpacker taking a break from university; and Manuel from Germany, who is a 36 year old engineer and taking a four month career break (something that he does regularly) to travel through Australia and New Zealand.

 There’s 29 year-old Mark from the States on a lightning-fast Aussie vacation to attend a friend’s wedding in Perth, an Australian couple in their 40s relaxing on vacation, and a couple in their 70’s who are from different countries and enjoying their rare time together on the Indian Pacific.
 I will get to know some of these people better (as will you) as the trip goes on.

 And of course, not all characters are friend-material, which makes the ride even more interesting.